How can you change your life by changing just 6 simple habits?

 The less practical aspect of practicing gratitude and how it can change your life is that you begin to focus on the positive and what you think about you create more of.

 Too often our thoughts are jam-packed with the stuff we want but don’t have or all the stuff we have to do but don’t really want to do.
 The stress.
 The distraction.
 The craziness of life in a 24/7, information and temptation filled world.

 Taking the time to appreciate all that you have, right now, can change your life in ways you’d never imagine.

 You’ll be happier with your life, exactly as it is.
 Feelings of inadequacy will diminish.
-You’ll stop comparing your life, possessions, career with others and start appreciating your own accomplishments rather than being jealous of others.
+You’ll stop comparing your life (check out the article I wrote about this topic here), possessions, career with others and start appreciating your own accomplishments rather than being jealous of others.

 The simple truth is that gratitude leads to happiness.

 - Bullet Journal Tips to Help Keep Your Life Organised